 the Holly Bush, Frensham

-Other than the fact I tend to call this pub Holly's Bush, rather than the Holly Bush, this is a gorgeous pub, recommended by Claire who runs The King and I. The food is always brilliant.
+Other than the fact I tend to call this pub Holly's Bush, rather than the Holly Bush this is a gorgeouss pub.
+The food is always brilliant.
 If you have dogs, Little Frensham is one of the best places to walk them.
 In Summer the kids often have a little dip in the lake, so everyone gets something out of this day,

 The Stag on the River, Eashing

-The closest to the shop, this pub always gets recommended by Godalming folk.
+This pub always gets recommended by Godalming folk.
 An historic pub by the riverside serving gorgeous seasonal food with an outside area.
-The plus side, you can visit all the lovely little independents that are based in Godalming.
+The plus side you can visit all the lovely little independents that are based in Godalming.

 The Harrow Inn, Steep

 A proper pub with the menu stuck on the wall, real ale and the original pub singer still sitting with his half pint in the corner.
 I had the best Ploughmans I have ever tasted (and trust me I have ordered a lot of Ploughmans in my lifetime).
-Be warned, children are not allowed in the pub, yet there is lots of seating outside in a gorgeous garden and the toilets are across the way in the stables, if you are precious about where you wee.
+Be warned, children are not allowed in the pub however there is lots of seating outside in a gorgeous garden and a little warning that the toilets are across the way in the stables if you are precious about where you wee.

 The Gomshall Inn, Gomshall